ying-tang/help-documentation/_keystone/oidc-federation.md

 if __name__ == '__main__':
     main()
 ```

 ## <a name="using_oauth_cli"></a>Using OAuth CLI

 #### Authorization code flow for Command line

+Required: version of python-openstackclient > 3.0.0
+          Check the version by running the following command :
+          ```
+          pip freeze | grep openstackclient
+          ```

 Steps to use the OpenStack client with authorization code: